licktheroom/lmake/README.md

 # lmake 0.1

 lmake is a Lua project creation tool like make and cmake.
-It's meant to be smart and percise.
+It's meant to be smart, percise, and easy to use.
 Please see [Contributing](./CONTRIBUTING.md) for details on how to help.

 ## Table of contents